pmq20/node-packer/node/doc/api/console.md

 * `stdout` {Writable}
 * `stderr` {Writable}

-Creates a new `Console` by passing one or two writable stream instances.
-`stdout` is a writable stream to print log or info output. `stderr` is used for warning or error output.
-If `stderr` is not passed, warning and error output will be sent to `stdout`.
+Creates a new `Console` with one or two writable stream instances. `stdout` is a writable stream to print log or info output. `stderr` is used for warning or error output.
+If `stderr` is not provided, `stdout` is used for `stderr`.

 ```js
 const output = fs.createWriteStream('./stdout.log');